nilesh-jy03/Azure-Synapse-Analytics-and-AI-microsoft/Hands-on lab/HOL step-by step - Azure Synapse Analytics and AI.md

     ![The run button is highlighted in the query toolbar.](media/synapse-studio-query-toolbar-run.png "Run")

 6. Next, you will flood the system with queries and see what happens for `asa.sql.workload01` and `asa.sql.workload02`.
-To do this, we'll run a Azure Synapse Pipeline that executes a large number of queries.
+To do this, we'll run an Azure Synapse Pipeline that executes a large number of queries.

 7. Select the `Integrate` item from the left menu.